DMTN-234

 Services that know they may need to use the token for some period of time (for long-running operations, for example) can request that the token have a minimum remaining lifetime.
 Since the lifetime of the delegated token can be no longer than the lifetime of its parent token, this may force the user to reauthenticate before accessing the service if their token does not have sufficient remaining lifetime.

-Authorization headers used for token authentication should be (but are not yet) filtered out of the request so that they are not passed down to the underlying Science Platform service.
-Otherwise, a service could recover the user’s original token from the HTTP headers of the request.
+Authorization headers used for token authentication are filtered out of the request so that they are not passed down to the underlying Science Platform service.
+This prevents services could recover the user’s original token from the HTTP headers of the request.

 Service-to-service authentication#